DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 Now, we need to start monitoring how well our model is performing on live data.

 In the real life situation, the following would happen on a monthly basis:
-* Every month, the Operations team will get predictions from your model (i.e., a list of customers the model predicts to be at risk of churn)
+* Every month, the Operations team will get predictions from your model (i.e., getting from your model a list of customers the model predicts to be at risk of churning)
 * Some actions are performed by the Operations team based on the predictions (i.e., actually sending out the special offer to the customers)
 * As the results, customer behaviours are impacted and captured as data (i.e., some customers leave/stay, reflected by their xxx in the database)

-We’ve created a simulated production environment to mimic what you would face in real life:
-* Every 1 minute of the trial equates to 1 month in real life
+We’ve created a simulated production environment to mimic what you would face in real life, with every 1 minute of the trial equates to 1 month in real life.
-* Every 1 minute (every month), the simulated environment:
-  * Gets predictions from your model
-  * Actions on the predictions
-  * Simulates outcome of the actions and updates the database

 Now please go to the GUI using the other link that we shared with you (usually in the format of: `<xxxx>-<xxxx>.com/<xxxx>)`.
 Once you enter the GUI, you will see 1 project in the landing page.
 Clicking on that leads you into the project.
 Once you are in the project, you first click the (?) button, located on the top right corner, to go through a quick overview of the GUI.